(draft)

 Why?

-However, human desired can not to be blandently put off, but better to be repositioned and coached nicely.
+However, human desire can not to be blandently put off, but better to be repositioned and coached nicely.
 Desire needs to be placed to a higher level of appreciation.
 The best way to stop gourmet is not starving, but following a scientific diet.
 I, therefore, share my thoughts with Internet.
 By doing so, I received no monetary received from any pen companies or Google (I build up the traffic for Google).
 What I have in return is a mirror of my thoughts and path.

-• John Joe spends more, nothing of social class changed.
+- John Joe spends more, nothing of social class changed.
 The government received income from tax payers, which will be later used to oppress taxpayers if dissent.

 And the market seemingly provides your with endless free choice of goods to choose from, to express yourself as your unique statement from the others.
 Hey! that's another trap!
 You choose from what's been provided.
 And the "Limited Edition" is never that limited in quantity either.